pest-parser/book/src/examples/csv.md

 necessary.
 The asterisk `*` is just like the plus sign `+`, except the pattern is optional: it can occur any number of times at all (zero or more).

-There are two more rules that we haven't defined: `soi` and `eoi` are two special rules that match, respectively, the *start of input* and the *end of input*.
-Without `eoi`, the `file` rule would gladly parse an invalid file!
+There are two more rules that we haven't defined: `SOI` and `EOI` are two special rules that match, respectively, the *start of input* and the *end of input*.
+Without `EOI`, the `file` rule would gladly parse an invalid file!
 It would just stop as soon as it found the first invalid character and report a successful parse, possibly consisting of nothing at all!